-The LifePath Flexi Fund is a target date fund where the underlying asset allocation of the fund automatically adjusts as the member approaches their target retirement date.
+LifePath Flexi is a target date fund where the underlying asset allocation of the fund automatically adjusts as the member approaches their target retirement date.
 It is designed for members who wish to stay invested post-retirement and draw an income from their retirement account (known as "drawdown").

 In adopting the money purchase arrangement, the Trustee considered the profile, level of risk appetite, and the likely retirement objectives of the initial members joining the arrangement.
-The Trustee found the BlackRock LifePath Flexi Fund to be consistent with its investment aims and objectives for the default fund by allowing members to increase the value of their retirement pot from the contributions invested, whilst protecting members in the years approaching retirement.
+The Trustee found LifePath Flexi to be consistent with its investment aims and objectives for the default fund by allowing members to increase the value of their retirement pot from the contributions invested, whilst protecting members in the years approaching retirement.